 Is there a warranty that comes with it?

-Most manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.
+Most manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

-It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
-As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
+As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until then, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Donelson Air Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Service Experts Heating, Air Conditioning & Plumbing for clarification.